MBagrat/personal-website/_posts/spring/2022-10-24-the-beginners-guide-transaction-in-spring.md

 - This can be used with classes and methods.
 - It defines a **single database transaction** without closing the connection.
 - This supports Propagation type, Isolation level, the timeout for operation, readOnly flag and rollback rules.
 - There is no use in using this for **GET** operations.
 Because we are just getting data from the DB.
-You can use it but it will lead to overhead because of the **transaction interceptor and AOP proxy**.
+You can use it, but it will lead to overhead because of the **transaction interceptor and AOP proxy**.

 ## Propagation levels in Spring Transaction
 - You can set propagation levels like